yext/answers-search-ui/README.md

 ```

 ## Removing Components
-If you'd like to remove a component and all of its children, you can use `ANSWERS.removeComponent(<component name>)`:
+If you'd like to remove a component and all of its children, you can do it. // TODO why would you want to do this

+To do this, simply `ANSWERS.removeComponent(<component name>)`:

 ```js
 ANSWERS.addComponent('FilterSearch', {